-Current management of South Atlantic golden tilefish is based on an update of SEDAR 25 completed in 2016 with an assessment period of 1962-2014 (SEDAR 2016).
-This amendment addresses the SEDAR 66 standard assessment for golden tilefish, which was completed in 2020, and includes recreational landings estimates using the Marine Recreational Information Program (MRIP) Fishing Effort Survey (FES).
-Revised catch levels would be specified based on the Scientific and Statistical Committee (SSC)'s recommended acceptable biological catch (ABC) and this most recent assessment.
+Current management of South Atlantic golden tilefish is based on an update of SEDAR 25 2016 with an assessment period of 1962-2014 (SEDAR 2016).
+This amendment addresses the SEDAR 66 standard assessment for golden tilefish, which was completed in 2020, with an assessment period of [1962-2018] and it includes recreational landings estimates using the Marine Recreational Information Program (MRIP) Fishing Effort Survey (FES).
+Revised catch levels would be specified by the Council based on the Scientific and Statistical Committee (SSC)'s recommended acceptable biological catch (ABC) and this most recent assessment.